-- First-Come First-Serve (FIFO) Ready tasks are added to a queue in the order they become ready. - Earliest Deadline first (EDF) Ready tasks are added to an sorted list and executed in the order of earliest deadline.
+• First-In First-Out (FIFO) Ready tasks are added to a queue in the order they become ready.

-• Fixed Priority Scheduling (FPS) Each task is given an extra attribute, PRIORITY, and ready tasks are executed according to the highest priority.
+- Earliest Deadline first (EDF) Ready tasks are added to a sorted list and executed in the order of earliest deadline. - Fixed Priority Scheduling (FPS) Each task is given an extra attribute, PRIORITY, and ready tasks are executed according to the highest priority.

-Schedulers operate in such a way that resources are never idle while there are ready tasks assigned to them.
-I.e., as soon a task has finished execution a new task is set for execution.
+Schedulers operate in such a manner that resources are never idle while there are ready tasks assigned to them.
+That is, as soon a task has finished execution a new task is set for execution.